 Consolidated Planning has spent 40 years developing financial advisors.
 We’ve seen hot fads come and go and have discovered our time-tested approach works in all environments when properly executed.
 We help advisors of all experience levels build overflowing pipelines of new potential clients using three simple rules.

-We’ll focus on how our three rules apply to your practice and share actionable steps so you can start building your prospective client pipeline today.
+In this article, we’ll focus on how our three rules apply to your practice and share actionable steps so you can start building your prospective client pipeline today.

 Established Financial Advisors Always Need To Find Clients

-Before we dig in, let’s answer this question first.
-Why do you need to find new clients as an experienced financial advisor?
-Isn’t the whole point of this career that you can build up a book of business that pays you recurring income forever while you ride off into the sunset on a golf cart?
+Before we dig in, let’s answer this question first: Why do you need to find new clients as an experienced financial advisor?
+Isn’t the whole point of this career that you can build up a book of business that pays you recurring income while you ride off into the sunset on a golf cart?

 The temptation to sit back and rest on your laurels can be great in this career.
-Unfortunately, the stagnation that occurs when you stop growing can quickly poison your practice and lead to going backwards instead of simply staying put.
+Unfortunately, the stagnation that occurs when you stop growing can quickly alter your practice and lead to going backwards instead of simply staying put.
 In this business, you are either growing or you’re shrinking.
 There isn’t much middle ground.

 You may not need the same volume of clients you did when you were first starting out, but client acquisition should always be a focus for your practice.